mydosh/doshcurrency/README.md

   A ring signature is a type of digital signature that can be performed by any member of a group of users that each have keys.
 Therefore, a message signed with a ring signature is endorsed by someone in a particular group of people.
 One of the security properties of a ring signature is that it should be computationally infeasible to determine which of the group members' keys was used to produce the signature.

-       Everyone is welcome to join our network community and start mining Dosh straight away.
+       Everyone is welcome to join our network community.

 ###  We believe in Freedom, independence, Fairness and open Uncensored world.